-1. Supervisory personnel will receive two hours of training per year regarding the Anti-Drug and Alcohol Plan.
+1. Supervisory personnel will receive two (2) hours of training per year regarding the Drug and Alcohol Plan.
 The training shall include at least sixty (60) minutes of training on the signs and effects of controlled substance use, and at least sixty (60) minutes of training on the signs and effects of alcohol misuse.
-This training shall be for supervisors who may need to make a determination whether an employee will be required to be drug and alcohol tested for reasonable suspicion testing circumstances.
+This training shall be for all supervisors who may need to make a determination whether an employee will be drug and alcohol tested for reasonable suspicion.